 What a long, strange trip it 's been.

-I have some dear and wonderful memories from each of these,
+I have some dear and wonderful memories from each of these, mostly some terrific people.

 I headed out to Princeton University